 These pretty, early spring flowers are the first to pop up in the garden.
 That’s what makes hellebores, winter heath and snowdrops so special.

-Get the jump on the growing season this year with these pretty perennials that are the first to pop up in spring.
-Because these flowers are the first to unfurl each year, they’re often past their prime by early summer.
-Plant other late-blooming perennials nearby so that your garden is alive with colorful petals later in the year.
-(Read more: Top 10 Year-Round Perennials)
+Get the jump on the growing season this year with these pretty early spring flowers that just can’t wait for warm weather.
+Because these perennial flowers, trees and shrubs are the first to unfurl each spring (or even in late winter!), they’re often past their prime by early summer.
+Plant other late-blooming perennials nearby so that your garden is alive with colorful flowers later in the year.

 Helleborus orientalis, Zones 4 to 9

 Hellebore’s cup-shaped blossoms are a welcome sight after a long winter.
 This Easter treat, also known as Lenten rose, springs out of the ground as early as February in moderate winter climates.
 Ranging from white or pink to rosy purple, the flowers last a few months, usually until March or April.
 If a snow arrives, don’t fret—these tough blooms will tolerate a dusting.
 Plant groups of hellebores under backyard trees or shrubs—they thrive in and appreciate the shade.
 With heights ranging from 1 to 2 feet, this lovely and distinctive bloomer is sure to enhance most any landscape.
 Hellebore is a perennial that loves moisture and shade, and you’ll probably wish it bloomed all year-round.

 Why we love it: Hellebore blooms last for eight to 10 weeks.
 Then evergreen foliage steals the show with its year-round appeal.
 It’s easy to grow and one of the first flowers to emerge in late winter or early spring.